Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 First cut off the pointy ends of the ribs.
 Then, trim the flap of the meat at the back.

-Next, remove the fat if you don’t want them.
-This will leave you with an aesthetically pleasing rib that you can smoke, grill, braise or cook sous vide.
+Next, remove the fat if you don’t want it.
+This will leave you with an aesthetically pleasing rib you can smoke, grill, braise or cook sous vide.

-At your next cookout, you will be able to impress friends and family with your meaty knowledge.
+Now you know precisely what ribs are what, at your next cookout, you can impress friends and family with your meaty knowledge.

 What are your favorite ribs to cook?